If we don’t win, you don’t pay.

 Examples of accidents involving ground and air autonomous delivery robots may include:

-- Traffic accidents: Autonomous delivery vehicles may be involved in collisions with other cars on the road, resulting in property damage and potential injuries to drivers and passengers.
+- Traffic accidents: Autonomous delivery vehicles may collide with other cars on the road, causing property damage and potential injuries to drivers and passengers.

-- Intersection accidents: In busy intersections, autonomous delivery vehicles may face challenges in navigating traffic, leading to accidents with other vehicles or pedestrians.
+- Intersection accidents: Autonomous delivery vehicles may face challenges navigating traffic in busy intersections, leading to accidents with other vehicles or pedestrians.

 - Pedestrian accidents: Delivery robots operating on sidewalks and pedestrian areas may inadvertently collide with pedestrians, causing injuries.